Best Motorcycle Insurance

 Progressive was consistently in the top tier for all of our tests and evaluations, offering up coverage options, discounts, easy-to-get quotes, and a streamlined and digitized claims process.
 Plenty of other insurance companies had one piece of the puzzle, but Progressive put it all together.

 Progressive checked all of the boxes for important coverage types, like property damage liability, collision, uninsured/underinsured motorist coverage, and comprehensive coverage.
 It also has coverage options we didn’t see anywhere else, including Original Equipment Manufacturer (OEM) parts coverage.
 (OEM coverage means that if you’re driving a BMW bike, you’ll be covered for the full cost of new BMW parts, something that’s important to brand loyalists, and those with an eye on the resale value.)
-It even has coverage for the personal belongings you carry, which is great if you commute to work with a laptop in your backpack.
+Progressive was also the only company among the top contenders to include an “Agreed Value” option for collision and comprehensive coverage.
+This is essential if your bike is a collectors item that’s only appreciating in value; you can insure it for an appraised value that’s agreed on by you and the insurer.
+They even offer coverage for the personal belongings you carry, which is great if you commute to work with a laptop in your backpack.